Sign Up

 Breast Cancer in Men

-In men, breast cancer symptoms include a mass or lump near or on the breast, swelling, irritation, and nipple discharge (CDC, 2021).
+In men, breast cancer symptoms include a mass or lump near or on the breast, swelling, irritation, redness or flakiness of the skin, and nipple discharge (CDC, 2024b).

 Breast Masses in Pregnant or Lactating Patients